chovanecadam/cybersecurity/smb/creating-smb-share.md

 ## from File Explorer

 Creating a new share from GUI tools on Windows can be a bit tricky.
-Open File Explorer, select folder you want to share, in context menu select properties and go to Sharing.
+Open File Explorer, select a folder you want to share, in the context menu select properties, and go to Sharing.
 There are two options to share.
-Neither of these options enforce encrypted connections.
+Neither of these options enforces encrypted connections.

 ### "Share..."

-This option will share the whole "/Users/" directory, sets CIFS permissions to "Everyone: Full Controll" and then set filesystem permissions to the given permissions.
+This option will share the whole "/Users/" directory, sets CIFS permissions to "Everyone: Full Control" and then set filesystem permissions to the given permissions.
 If you delete the share, the permissions will be reset to the previous state.
 Note that with this option, any folder or file which is readable by Everyone, Guest or Anonymous Logon will be exposed too.

 ### "Advanced sharing..."

-This options lets you share only selected folder, add a comment and set CIFS permissions.
-This options doesn't set filesystem permissions, you need to do it separately.
+This option lets you share only the selected folder, add a comment, and set CIFS permissions.
+This option doesn't set filesystem permissions, you need to do it separately.